 Many powerboards on the market today feature outlets which can only be turned off via the breaker – which is sometimes difficult to find.
 In the event of an emergency, valuable seconds can be lost trying to find it, and often, being so inconvenient, users plug and unplug without first de-energising the socket, opening the possibility of creating arc flashes.

-While this is standard on all Powersafe powerboards, competitors’ boards do not use rotary on/off switches.
+While this is standard on all Powersafe powerboards, many other boards do not use rotary on/off switches.